-Recurrent CDI cases
+Recurrent cases

+CDI cases with a positive C. difficile stool specimen between two to eight weeks of the last positive specimen are considered recurrent cases (Figure 1).
 In clinical practice, it is not possible to differentiate between a relapse involving the same strain and re-infection with a different strain.
-The term 'recurrence' is used as a designation for both.
+The term 'recurrence' is used as a designation for both